We’ve all heard that it’s better to give than to receive.

 - A "caretaker child," who is defined as a child of the applicant who lived in the house for at least two years prior to the applicant's institutionalization and who during that period provided care that allowed the applicant to avoid a nursing home stay.

 Before giving away assets or property, check with your attorney to ensure that it won't affect your Medicaid eligibility.
-To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Find a qualified elder law attorney near you.